salmomascarenhas/salmomascarenhas/README.md

-### 👋 Olá, meu nome é Salmo Mascarenhas 😊.
+### 👋 Hello, my name is Salmo Mascarenhas 😊.

-Sou apaixonado por aprender, entusiasta de tecnologia e graduando em Engenharia de Computação pela Universidade Federal do Ceará.
-Aqui você vai encontrar tudo o que eu crio e estudo, como desenvolvimento Back-end, Padrões de projetos e Arquitetura Limpa.
+I am passionate about learning, a technology enthusiast, and an undergraduate student in Computer Engineering at the Federal University of Ceará.
+Here you will find everything I create and study, such as Back-end development, Design Patterns, and Clean Architecture.

-Satisfação em conhecê-lo(a) ! ;)
+Nice to meet you! ;)

 <div align="center">
   <a href="https://github.com/salmomascarenhas">